Practical, honest guidance for every challenge students face in Ireland — from your first day to your first job.

 Rule: Legitimate employers never ask you to pay money upfront.
 Use our free JobGuardIE tool to check if a job listing shows warning signs.

-Moving to a new country, adjusting to a new academic system, being far from family, and managing financial pressures can all take a toll.
+Moving to a new country, adjusting to a new academic system, being far from family, and managing financial pressures can all take a toll on your mental health.
 It's normal to struggle — and there is help available.

 Free call from any phone: 116 123